rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

     A = class {}

-It also defines a constructor function `A()` that creates an instance of the class.
+This assignment would create a class named `A` and also define a constructor function `A()` that generates an instance of the class.
-You can call it like below:
+You can call the constructor function like below:

     a = A()